folksgl/challenger/.github/CONTRIBUTING.md

 ## How to contribute to Challenger

+#### **Setting up a development environment**
+* First things first, clone the repository or branch you wish to work on.
+* Set up googletest.
+This includes compiling the project.
+Directions for that can be found in the googletest project.
+* Once googletest is installed, set the GTEST_DIR var in the makefile.
+By default this is set to $(HOME)/googletest.

+A propperly set up development environment will be able to do the following **without error or warning**:
+  - [x] make
+  - [x] make test
+  - [x] make clean

 #### **Did you find a bug**

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues](https://github.com/folksgl/challenger/issues).